Keys

 Enum Keys

 Unfortunately, since object is a Reference Type, using a Value Type like an enum in those methods implicitly creates a new object to hold the value.
 This is called Boxing and has a notable impact on performance, particularly since the new object is immediately discarded after the call and needs to be Garbage Collected.
-This does not mean enums should not be used, just that you should be aware of the inefficiency.
+This doesn't mean enums shouldn't be used, just that you should be aware of the inefficiency.

 Object Keys